Job Title: ASL Lab Mentor

 Job Type: This is a part time, non exempt position.

-William Woods University is now accepting applications for ASL Lab Mentors for the 2017-2018 school year.
+William Woods University is now accepting applications for ASL Lab Mentors.
 The primary function of the lab mentor is to mentor and assist American Sign Language (ASL) students in language learning, conversational skills, and language skill mastery.
 This is a part-time position.

 Essential Duties and Responsibilities: